Vision#

 rotation#

-rotation returns the orientation of the detected AprilTag as an integer in degrees from 1 to 360.
+The rotation property reports the orientation of the detected AprilTag ID as a whole number in degrees from 1 to 359.

 The AI Vision object property stack block with its parameter set to rotation.#